 Then you notice more.
 There are groups that seem to roam the table together.
 The bigger people help those smaller to reach things.
 They even let the little people ride on their shoulders so they can see more.
 Some people march by with massive platters heaped high with only one thing, some have loaded baskets to feed others and some have sampled nearly everything on the table.

 You suddenly realize you have a straw and how limited it is.
 Looking back along the table now you can see that it fades into the horizon.
-And you notice that it was heaped with variety and pleasures that you never imagined.
+The table was heaped with variety and pleasures that you never imagined.
 It doesn’t matter that you know much of it could never have fit through your straw, even if you had known it was there, it is the knowledge of how limited you are that threatens to break you.

 So you stand at a crux.
 Do you quit the table?
 Do you continue in the knowledge of all the life you will never taste while you only have a straw?
-Or, do you risk it all and reach out to ask for better?
+Or, do you risk it all to ask for better?